Phoenix Vehicular Manslaughter Lawyer

 Some common factors that lead to a vehicular manslaughter charge are racing, excessive speed, aggressive driving, and driving under the influence.
-This is a serious charge that could impact the rest of your life, so seeking legal counsel is wise in the event of a manslaughter accusation.
+This is a serious charge that could negatively impact the rest of your life, but our Phoenix vehicular manslaughter lawyers at JacksonWhite are well-equipped to help you fight back against the charges you may be facing.

-What You Need to Know About Manslaughter in Arizona
+What You Need to Know About Manslaughter Charges in Arizona

-• A fatal accident might result in a murder, manslaughter, or negligent homicide charge for the at-fault driver.
+• A fatal accident may result in a murder, manslaughter, or negligent homicide charge for the at-fault driver.

 Motor Vehicle-Related Manslaughter Crimes

 While there isn’t a specific “vehicular manslaughter” charge in Arizona, certain driving-related violations can lead to a manslaughter charge if they cause another person’s death.
-Here are some examples:
+Unintentional vehicular manslaughter can take many forms.
+Some examples of vehicle-related manslaughter include the following.

 Driving Under the Influence